ruby/www.ruby-lang.org/en/news/_posts/2017-04-01-support-of-ruby-2-1-has-ended.md

 Currently in normal maintenance phase.
 We will backport bug fixes and release with the fixes whenever necessary.
-And, if a critical security issue will be found, we will release the urgent fix for it.
+And, if a critical security issue will be found, we will release un urgent fix for it.

 ### Ruby 2.3 series